-Mr Wright teaches English at KS3 and KS4.
-Pupils are assessed by Miss Trainer in their Reading and Spelling skills.
-This then helps to determine, along with baseline assessments, the level they are working at.
+English is taught at KS3 and KS4 levels.
+Pupils are also assessed in their Reading and Spelling skills with this then helping to determine, along with baseline assessments, the level they are working at.
 Their reading and spelling ages also identify any pupils that may require additional support with Literacy skills.
 Pupils access a wide variety of texts and experiences throughout their time at school.
 Developing a passion for literature is an integral part of English, as such pupils will study various authors such as; William Shakespeare, Willy Russell, John Steinbeck, J.B Priestley and Roald Dahl.

 During their KS3 journey pupils shall access Entry level qualifications (Levels 1, 2 and 3).
 These qualifications are seen to give pupils a basis in “Literacy skills for life”.
 They also look to set pupils up for their next step at KS4.